 The preparation of useful bimetallic weld joints requires that the constituents of the joint do not form undesirable products while molten or during cooling.
 However, the usefulness of any weldment is based upon the required properties of the joint; therefore, some normally unacceptable bimetallic combinations may be usable, depending upon the joint requirements.

 Generally, the strength of a bimetallic joint depends on the characteristics of the combined metals.
-Many of these combinations are ductile while others are extremely brittle and will fracture under application of very small stresses.
-Combined materials which are ductile, typically produce very desirable weldments; combinations which are devoid of ductility produce weldments with undesirable characteristics.
+Many of these combinations are ductile while others are extremely brittle and will fracture under the application of very small stresses.
+Combined materials that are ductile, typically produce very desirable weldments; combinations that are devoid of ductility produce weldments with undesirable characteristics.

 The following chart is provided as an aid in predicting the characteristics of various bimetallic combinations.
 It may also be useful in finding a solution to the joining of two incompatible metals, by finding an interposing metal which is compatible with each of the first two.

 In the following chart, bimetallic combinations are divided into five groups in the order of decreasing desirability.

 The SOLID SOLUBILITY group generally has high ductility, and produces excellent weldments; the strength is generally equal to or greater than that of the weaker of the two materials.